The 2025 Formula One World Championship is now underway, and you can watch every Grand Prix this season on ABC, ESPN, and ESPN2.

 - Weak DVR storage options

 Sling TV is another live TV streaming service we recommend for watching Formula One races.
-At $40 per month, its Sling Orange plan includes ESPN, ESPN2, and ESPN3—making it the cheapest way to get the main ESPN networks.
-Sure, Hulu + Live TV comes with a larger channel count, but saving around $30 each month with Sling TV is more attractive for those on a budget.
+At $45.99/mo., its Sling Orange plan includes ESPN, ESPN2, and ESPN3—making it the cheapest way to get the main ESPN networks.
+Sure, Hulu + Live TV comes with a larger channel count, but saving around $37 each month with Sling TV is more attractive for those on a budget.

-Paying less comes with disadvantages, as Sling TV doesn’t have local channels like ABC and CBS.
+Paying less comes with disadvantages, as Sling Orange doesn’t have local channels like ABC and CBS.
+(ABC is available in select markets with Sling Blue.)
 Fortunately, any Grand Prix that airs on ABC will stream on ESPN3.
 Plus, you can also supplement your Sling TV plan with a digital antenna for better local channel coverage.
-And it just so happens that you can get a free antenna with one of Sling TV’s sign-up deals.
+And it just so happens that you may be able to get a free antenna with one of Sling TV’s sign-up deals.

-Another downside to Sling TV is that it only has 50 hours of DVR storage—but you can usually catch race replays by signing into the ESPN app using your Sling TV login.
+Another downside to Sling TV is that it only includes 50 hours of DVR storage.
+But you can usually catch race replays by signing into the ESPN app using your Sling TV login, or upgrade to Sling’s Unlimited DVR add-on for $5.99/mo.

 Data effective as of post date.
 Compatible device and internet connection required.
 Offers and availability may vary by location and are subject to change.